-“You duped me, O LORD, and I let myself be duped!” – A video reflection on the Sunday Scripture readings for August 31, 2014
+“You duped me, O LORD, and I let myself be duped!” – A Reflection on the Sunday Scripture Readings for August 31, 2014

 Imagine a close friend inviting you to join an exclusive, invitation-only club.
 Since you trust him, you join, and for months you are elated and content.
 You enjoy the weekly meetings, and the occasional club dinners and outings, and are proudly grateful for the privilege of being a member of such a prestigious fellowship!